 24. During the plague years, doctors wore masks filled with juniper berries as they thought the plague was spread by bad odours.
 People began eating juniper, drinking wine infused with juniper, bathing in juniper and covering themselves with juniper oil.
 This is considered superstition by modern historians, but juniper oil is an effective natural flea repellent.

-25. The Gin Act of 1736 imposed an annual fee of £50 (equal to about £20,000) on distillers of base spirits and the same again on gin rectifiers.
+25. The Gin Act of 1736 imposed an annual fee of £50 (today equal to about £20,000) on distillers of base spirits and the same again on gin rectifiers.
 Thus, it became traditional for London gin distillers to buy their base spirit rather than producing it in the distillery.

 26. In 1721, Britain consumed 3.5 million gallons of gin.